 This was a prayer of David when he dies.

-The biblical evidence indicates that judgment follows death.
+The biblical evidence indicates that judgment follows death although not immediately.

 "And inasmuch as it is appointed for men to die once and after this comes judgment."

 the body, according to what he has done, whether good or bad."
+(2 Cor 5:10)

-tip if his finger in water and cool off my tongue, for I am in agony in this flame.'"
+of his finger in water and cool off my tongue, for I am in agony in this flame.'"
 (Luke 16:24)